QadamosssQ/TheAdventureGame/README.md

 - 🧠 Built with Python and Arduino IDE
 - 🕹️ Custom controller using Raspberry Pi Pico:
   - 1x Analog Joystick (for movement)
-  - 2x Buttons (for actions like attack, interact, or jump)
+  - 2x Buttons for interactions
 - 🔌 USB HID support: Pico acts as a gamepad for your PC
 - 💾 Open source and easy to expand